-A power of attorney (POA) can be set up for matters including business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.
-Of the numerous types of powers of attorney valid in Maryland, choose the POA template that best suits your requirements.
+Power of attorney is the legal authority to make decisions for someone else.
+It can be set up for matters including business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.

 You can set up a limited power of attorney for property that restricts your agent to acting on your behalf for property and real estate affairs.

 On downloading the form, you’ll find that the document has a list of powers.
 To create a real estate power of attorney, strike out the powers you do not wish to transfer to your agent, and sign your initials against the other powers that you seek to give your agent.

 The authority to manage another person’s tax affairs may be granted to a third party using a legal document called a tax power of attorney.
 In Maryland, this form is known as Form 548.

 Maryland Power of Attorney for Minor Child

 The legal document used to nominate a third party to take temporary parental responsibility for a child younger than 18 years is called a parental power of attorney or power of attorney for a minor child.

 Maryland DMV Power of Attorney